Lohesh-S-U/Blogger-MERN-app/README.md

+# Blogger
-A web application for blogging using the mern stack
+A web application for blogging using the MERN stack